seabird86/profile/public/blog/angular/content-table.md

 ---
-title: "Display a Table of Contents"
+title: Display a Table of Contents
-date: "01 Aug 2024"
+date: 2024-08-01
 readingTime: 5 min read
 tags: [Angular, viewChild, Depth-first Search, scrollIntoView]
-summary: "Table of Contents lists all links of headings in a blog."
+summary: Table of Contents lists all links of headings in a blog.
 image: content-table.png
 ---